ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-config.md

    ```

 <span class="notes">**Note:** `mbed-bootloader` is primarily optimized for `GCC_ARM`, so you may want to compile it with that toolchain.
-Before adding the bootloader to your application, you need to compile and flash the bootloader and then connect over the virtual com port to ensure the bootloader is running correctly.
+Before adding the bootloader to your application, compile and flash the bootloader and then connect over the virtual com port to ensure the bootloader is running correctly.
 You can ignore errors related to checksum verification or failure to jump to application - these are expected at this stage.</span>

 ## Adding the bootloader to your application